-workshops currently scheduled.
-Please check back soon.
+are no workshops currently offered.
+Please check back frequently

 Water Protection Workshop Series